Howard P. Robertson: Early life

 Howard Percy Robertson, was born in Hoquiam, Washington, on January 27, 1903, the oldest of five children of George Duncan Robertson, an engineer who built bridges in Washington state, and Anna McLeod, a nurse.
 His father died when he was 15 years old, but although money was short, all five siblings attended university.
 He entered the University of Washington in Seattle in 1918, initially with the intention of studying engineering, but he later switched to mathematics.
 He earned a Bachelor of Science degree in mathematics in 1922 and a Master of Science in mathematics and physics in 1923.

 In 1923 Robertson married Angela Turinsky, a philosophy and psychology student at the University of Washington.
 They had two children: George Duncan, who became a surgeon, and Marietta, who later married California Institute of Technology (Caltech) historian Peter W. Fay.
 At the University of Washington he also met Eric Temple Bell, who encouraged him to pursue mathematics at Caltech.
 Robertson completed his PhD dissertation in mathematics and physics there in 1925 under the supervision of Harry Bateman, writing "On Dynamical Space-Times Which Contain a Conformal Euclidean 3-Space".

-Upon receipt of his doctorate, Robertson received a National Research Council Fellowship to study at the University of Göttingen in Germany, where he met David Hilbert, Richard Courant, Albert Einstein, Werner Heisenberg, Erwin Schrödinger, Martin Schwarzschild, John von Neumann and Eugene Wigner.
+Upon receipt of his doctorate, Robertson received a National Research Council Fellowship to study at the University of Göttingen in Germany, where he met David Hilbert, Richard Courant, Albert Einstein, Werner Heisenberg, Erwin Schrödinger, Karl Schwarzschild, John von Neumann and Eugene Wigner.
 He found Max Born unsympathetic to his concept of an expanding universe, which Born considered "rubbish".
 He also spent six months at Ludwig Maximilian University of Munich, where he was a post-doctoral student of Arnold Sommerfeld.